Castlerigg stone circle: Description

-There is a tradition, as with other stone circles in Britain, that it is impossible to count the number of stones within Castlerigg; every attempt will result in a different answer.
-This tradition, however, may not be far from the truth.
+Antiquarian observers in the nineteenth century recorded several low internal mounds within the eastern half of the circle, commonly described as cairns or small burial features.
+Their form was never clearly defined, and because none were excavated under modern archaeological conditions, their date and purpose remain uncertain.
+They are often interpreted as later Bronze Age additions inserted into an already ancient monument, although a 2021 re-examination of Benjamin Williams's 1856 description has suggested that one mound may have contained a Langdale tuff axe, raising the possibility that at least some burials within the circle could belong to the Neolithic.

 Due to erosion of the soil around the stones, caused by the large number of visitors to the monument, several smaller stones have 'appeared' next to some of the larger stones.
 Because these stones are so small, they are likely to have been packing stones used to support the larger stones when the circle was constructed and would originally have been buried.
-Differences in opinion as to the exact number of stones within Castlerigg are usually down to whether the observer counts these small packing stones, or not; some count 38 and others, 42.
-The 'official' number of stones, as represented on the National Trust information board at the monument, is 40.
+Differences in opinion as to the exact number of stones within Castlerigg are usually down to whether the observer counts these small packing stones, or not; some count only 38 and others as high as 42.
+Modern counts vary, partly because several smaller stones visible at ground level are likely packing stones used to stabilise larger uprights rather than intended standing elements.

 In the early 20th century, a single outlying stone was erected by a farmer approximately 90m to the south west of Castlerigg.
 This stone has many linear 'scars' along its side from being repeatedly struck by a plough, suggesting that it was once buried below the surface and also why the farmer dug it up.
 It is not possible to say whether this stone was originally part of the circle, or a naturally deposited boulder.